-- PeaceBuilders, an anti-bullying program, has been implemented since January of 2004. - Classroom incentives/programs/activities are determined by students and teachers in each class to recognize student academic achievement and social success. - Monthly Hill Creek Assemblies recognize outstanding students with an ACE award recognizing Academic, Citizenship and Effort successes/Honor Roll.

-- Special field trips/activities and/or awards for students who attain honor roll. - Perfect Attendance incentives for students and classrooms that maintain monthly perfect attendance.

-- Bulldog Best raffle tickets for students that demonstrate safety, kindness, and responsibility at lunch and on the playground. - Positive Preferrals for students that exemplify safety, respect, kindness, and responsibility and are role models for other students on campus or in their classroom. - School Wide- PBIS
+- Classroom incentives/programs/activities are determined by students and teachers in each class to recognize student academic achievement and social success. - Monthly Hill Creek Assemblies recognize outstanding students with an PAWS award recognizing Academic, Citizenship and Effort successes/Honor Roll. - Special field trips/activities and/or awards for students who attain honor roll. - Perfect Attendance incentives for students and classrooms that maintain monthly perfect attendance. - Bulldog Best raffle tickets for students that demonstrate safety, kindness, and responsibility at lunch and on the playground. - Positive Preferrals for students that exemplify safety, respect, kindness, and responsibility and are role models for other students on campus or in their classroom. - School Wide- PBIS System- Core values: Practice Safety, Accept Responsibility, Wise Choices, and Show Kindness